-Female cats that have not been spayed will go into heat (estrous) for the first time when they hit puberty.
+Female cats that have not been spayed will go into heat (estrus) for the first time when they hit puberty.

-During this reproductive cycle, cats exhibit unmistakable and sometimes annoying behaviors that leave cat owners with a lot of questions.
+During this part of the reproductive cycle, cats exhibit unmistakable and sometimes annoying behaviors that leave cat owners with a lot of questions.
 This article will answer some of the most common questions about cats in heat.

 But first, let’s take a look at what’s going on during a cat’s heat cycle.

 A cat’s estrous (reproductive) cycle, also called a heat cycle, lasts on 14-21 days on average..

 A cat’s entire heat cycle occurs in 3 phases:

 - Proestrus (a brief stage that precedes estrous; the cat is not yet fertile)